open-amt-cloud-toolkit/docs/docs/Reference/RPC/commandsRPC.md

 !!! warning "Warning - Deprecation: `wiredsettings` subcommand"
     **`rpc configure wired` is the recommended subcommand.** The previous `rpc configure wiredsettings` subcommand is deprecated will be removed in the future.
 It is recommended to utilize the new, `rpc configure wired` subcommand for new development.

 Configure AMT wired settings for DHCP or Static IP locally using RPC-Go (no communication with RPS and EA).
+AMT password is required.

 === "Config File"
     ##### via Config file